Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Methodology

 \subsubsection{Final Feature Extraction}

-To assess the prevalence of heroes in the software projects, we joined across all the metrics shown above.
-Specifically, using the two graphs, we calculated the node degree (number of edges touching a vertex) of the graphs (and note that vertices with higher degree represent more communication or interaction).
+To assess the prevalence of heroes in the software projects, we joined all the metrics shown above.
+Specifically, using both social and code interaction graph, we calculated the node degree (number of edges touching a vertex) of the graphs (and note that vertices with a higher degree represent more communication or interaction).

-For the sake of completeness, we varied our threshold of ``hero'' to someone belonging to 80\%, 85\%, 90\% and 95\% of the communication.
-In our studies,top contributors (or heroes) and non-heroes were defined as :
+For the sake of completeness, we varied our threshold of ``hero'' to someone belonging to 80\%, 85\%, 90\%, and 95\% of the communication.
+In our studies, top contributors (or heroes) and non-heroes were defined as :

 where: